 PrepTime:5 mins CookTime:10 mins Cuisine:Indian

 In Telugu, a South Indian regional language which is my mother tongue, we call them as ‘roti pachchadi’ where ‘roti means mortar’ and ‘pachchadi means chutney’.
-Here you go!!
+Here you go with my recipe!!

 Before starting to cook, don’t forget to see the Tips mentioned at the end.

 Chutney recipes collection⇒ Chutney / Pachchadi / Dip

 Starter / Appetiser recipes collection⇒ Starters / Snacks

 - Beerapottu Pachchadi / RidgeGourd Peel Chutney

 - Zucchini (Courgette) Vegan Kofta Curry